-We've picked a selection of gems that we use in our jewellery designs and have provided a rundown of different meanings attributed to these stones by different cultures.
-We're agnostic about gemstone meanings, so it's entirely up to you as to what significance you choose to give different gemstones and what they mean to you personally.
+We're agnostic about gemstone meanings, so it's entirely up to you as to what significance you choose to give different stones and what they mean to you personally.
 Of course you can enjoy them purely for their beauty.

 You might also like to check out our birthstone jewellery range, featuring different birthstones for each month of the year.
 Also see our Amulets Jewellery Range for other meaningful jewellery designs.

 Keep reading to learn some of the meanings attributed to various gemstones and how to pick the right stones for you and your loved ones.

 This unusual blue-ish green coloured stone makes an eye-catching addition to a piece of jewellery.
 Amazonite is a type of potassium feldspar which comes from Eastern Asia, Russia, Madagascar and other places.
 It can also be found in Colorado in the United States.
 It has been used by humans for over 2000 years, although wasn't described until the 18th century.

 Amazonite is synonymous with abundance and success.
 This stone is said to bring prosperity and financial luck to those who wear it.

 Some people believe it helps to ease anxious thoughts and restore balance, while others believe it benefits the heart chakra, healing relationships and encouraging communication, meaning you might want to keep amazonite close to your heart.

 A type of crystalline quartz, citrine gemstones vary in colour from the palest yellow to a rich, golden orange.
 While quartz is very commonly found around the planet, citrine is more rare, which has made it more highly sought after.
 In the modern era citrine may be heat treated to enhance its yellow colouring.